RobinGJonsson/Geo-Memory/README.md

     - These errors are due to adding event listeners inside of a function.
 But as far as I know this is the best way to go about it anyway.

 ### Bugs

 - There are no known bugs.

 ### Solved Bugs

-- Instructions content is to long to show all of it, and overflows from the viewport and doesn't scroll
+- Instructions content is to long to show all of it, and overflows from the viewport and didn't scroll.
+- I had put a min-height on the modal it sits on, so by changing it to just height solved the problem.

 ## Deployment